-One would think such Victorian views were a thing of, well, the Victorian era.
+One would think such ian views were a thing of, well, the ian era.
 Some hints of such behavior came to light this week, when the Washington Department of Corrections finally closed a program what used inmate labor from the state institutions for asbestos abetment work.

 In what the Department of Corrections claims is an “unrelated matter,” they settled an investigation into their cleanup methods during the asbestos abatement process employed at the Corrections Center for Women.
 They paid a $70,000 fine, but argue that no one was exposed to asbestos, even though the cleanup regulation was violated.